 - Regular Parking: $27

 As the name might suggest, Prime gets you a closer spot to the entrance.
-If you are travelling with many small kids or the elderly, it may well be worth the upgrade. there’s separate designated parking for the disabled.
+If you are traveling with many small kids or the elderly, it may well be worth the upgrade.
+There’s separate designated parking for the disabled.

-There are also valet parking options available for additional cost, but maximum convenience.
+Valet parking options are also available for an additional cost but maximum convenience.

 It is free to park after 6:00 pm other than a few special event occasions during the year and free to park for cinema matinee shows, with a validated ticket.
 Budget & Avis rental cars can upgrade to Prime Parking (after regular parking is paid) using a voucher.

 There is so much more to a family vacation in Orlando.
-Universal Orlando is undoubtedly our family’s favourite theme park vacation, but there’s plenty more!
+Universal Orlando is undoubtedly our family’s favorite theme park vacation, but there’s plenty more!

-- The obvious second choice – and a favourite for many others – is Walt Disney World.
+- Walt Disney World is the obvious second choice – and a favorite for many others, especially with toddlers and younger children.
 WDW is undoubtedly epic!
-Covering 27000 acres four main theme parks, two waterparks, Disney Springs and Disney Boardwalk and ESPN Wide World of Sport, theme park fans are undoubtedly going to want to split their time between the two major theme parks.
+Covering 27000 acres, four main theme parks, two waterparks, Disney Springs and Disney Boardwalk, and ESPN Wide World of Sport, theme park fans are undoubtedly going to want to split their time between the two major theme parks.
+See here how to get between Universal and Disney World.

-- Indeed that’s not where the theme park action ends.
-Orlando is also home to SeaWorld, Aquatica Orlando and Discovery Cove.
-Add to that LEGOLAND Florida and the soon to open Peppa Pig Theme Park.
+- Indeed, that’s not where the theme park action ends.
+Orlando is also home to SeaWorld, Aquatica Orlando, and Discovery Cove.
+Add to that LEGOLAND Florida and the soon-to-open Peppa Pig Theme Park.
 There’s no wonder you can literally spend WEEKS in Orlando and not run out of new things to do every day.
+We have a complete guide to all the Orlando theme parks here.

-- If you’re splitting your time between parks and attractions, off-site accommodation may be more appropriate for your family’s needs.
+- If you’re splitting your time between parks and other attractions, off-site accommodation somewhere that runs a shuttle service may be more appropriate for your family’s needs.
 Alternatively, stay on-site for the days you are at Univeral Orlando and Walt Disney World, each offering its own on-site perks.
+You could also choose accommodation in Orlando with a water park onsite to split your days between theme parks and relaxing at your resort.

-Beyond the theme parks, there are plenty more family activities and smaller attractions to enjoy.
-We’ll cover these in our next post in this Orlando series!
+Beyond the theme parks, there are plenty more family activities and smaller attractions to enjoy in Orlando.